48.55 Young people and substance misuse

 - Assessment(Jump to)

-Substance use among young people has increased in recent decades and should be routinely explored within assessments of need and risk in all children's services.
+Substance misuse should be routinely explored within assessments of need and risk.

 For the purposes of this guidance problematic use is looked at in terms of frequency, patterns of use, method of use, amounts used, social, emotional and physical effects and any other wider issues of vulnerability and risk.